GEMPACKsoftware/HARPY/README.md

 # HARPY
 This project provides a python package to read and write HAR files produced by GEMPACK 11.4 or lower.
-In addition a basic decoder for SL4 to HAR format is implemented.

-## Current state of the project
+## NEW - HARPY has adopted major (backwards-incompatible) changes
 HARPY has recently undergone major structural changes to make it easier to users to learn and use the library - this new version is 0.3.
 As part of these changes, Harpy has moved from a Python 2 base to Python 3.
 The simpler interface comes with associated documentation, as well as a testing suite which (together) will make learning the Harpy API easier and maintain/improve the code quality of HARPY.
+Please see the documentation section below for details.

 The previous interface can be considered deprecated.
 Although bug-fixes to the old API will be considered, no guarantees of continued development (as with the current interface) are given.
 Any development of the old-interface will be merged with the v001 branch.
 New development will occur on the master branch (as per the status quo).
 Similar to v0.01, v0.3 (with the Python 3-related changes) can be considered 'under development'.